suffolklibraries/lgc/content/collections/events/picnic-in-the-park-2024.md

     content:
       -
         type: text
-        text: 'Save the date as more details to come.
-Follow ' -
+        text: 'With tons of fun activities for families to join in make sure to save the date as more details to come.
+Follow '
+      -
         type: text
         marks: